bpj/pandoc-list-table/README.md

-to SimpleTable objects, throwing an error with a hopefully helpful message if conversion fails, and at the other end the `lol2table` implementation converts a SimpleTable to a complex Table before returning (and also throws an error with a hopefully helpful message in the unlikely event that that conversion fails.)
+to SimpleTable objects, throwing an error with a hopefully helpful message if conversion fails, and at the other end the `lol2table` implementation converts a SimpleTable to a complex Table before returning (and also throws an error with a hopefully helpful message in the unlikely event that such a conversion fails.)

 This should mean that when Pandoc's readers and writers start to support the new complex Table features this filter should still work unless you